thekordy/rollbar-php-symfony-bundle/README.md

 You can see all of the Rollbar configuration options [here](https://github.com/rollbar/rollbar-php#configuration-reference).

-All of them can be configure by nesting them in `rollbar.config` array, i.e.:
+All of them can be configured by nesting them in `rollbar.config` array, i.e.:

 ```yaml